oplS17projects/English-Dictionary/JOAO_ALMEIDA.md

 ## 5. Object Orientation/ State Modification / Data Abstraction : Game's Logic

-This procedure uses state modificatin and data abstraction to generate a list of possible answers, a correct answer and enswer no word is used twice as an answer on the same game session.
+This procedure uses state modification and data abstraction to generate a list of possible answers, a correct answer and ensure no word is used twice as an answer on the same game session.
+It also checks if the user has aswered the question correctly.

 ```
 (define (make-game words-at-play)